Les Innocents (film): Cast

+Production

+Filming took place from July to early September 1987, in Toulon and Paris.

 Analysis

 The lines between love, sex, and politics become hopelessly blurred in this French drama.
 Jeanne finds herself torn between the two men a French and a North African in a romantic and sexual dilemma that mirrors France's political turmoil regarding the nation's growing Arab population.

 Accolades

 It was nominated to four César Awards: Best Film; Best Director; Best original music and Jean-Claude Brialy's performance in this film earned him a Best Supporting Actor award from the French Academy of Cinema.

 DVD release

 Les Innocents is available in Region 2 DVD.
 It was released in France.